Package Delivery Statistics

 - The bulk of customer returns were online purchases (with a whopping 30% return rate) compared to only 8.9% for in-store purchases.

-With these staggering statistics, it’s understandable that retailers’ focus has shifted to reverse logistics.
+With these staggering statistics, it’s understandable that retailers’ focus has shifted to how to improve the in-store experience, particularly as it relates to reverse logistics.
 NRF reports that “spending on global reverse logistics technologies will spike in 2021 – forecast last year to hit $604 billion by 2025 – as retailers seek to alleviate a major pain point in the shopping journey and minimize the cost of returns”.

 Package Delivery: A Changing Industry

 As you can see, these package delivery statistics reveal an important narrative for consumers and businesses alike.
 The number of deliveries is rapidly increasing and, for those who offer a parcel delivery service, new technologies are becoming critical to greater efficiency and accuracy.
 Whether you work as a business, a shipping manufacturer, a part of the postal service, a delivery person, or a consumer, it is critical you understand the importance of a seamless experience, as well as address concerns like fraudulent returns, and rising customer expectations to ensure success in the new package delivery landscape.

 While we’re likely to see parcel postal services change based on how retailers and shippers respond to these new demands, only time will tell how parcel service will adapt within the new year and the next normal.